 Chelsea Old Church

 This church stands behind a bronze monument to Thomas More (1477–1535), who had a close association with it.
-At the western end of the...
+Original features of the...

 Seasoned with age and decades of ale-quaffing patrons (including Charles Dickens, who lived on the same road, and DH Lawrence), this...